dannydev14-byte/kingscrowd_test_project/README.md

 - **CSV export**: Exports only the current page's visible rows (could be extended to export all pages)
 - **TypeScript**: Used for type safety, though API response types are inferred from runtime data

+## Development Notes

+ AI assistance (Cursor AI) was used selectively to enhance component styling and UI consistency.
+Specifically, AI was used to improve the visual design and Tailwind CSS implementation for components like `RaisesTable`, `Pagination`, `EmptyState`, and `ErrorMessage` to ensure a polished components development quickly
 ## What I'd Do Next

 - Add search/filter UI for additional filtering options